adotagarwal/WatchTower2/README.md

 ### An example

-Here’s an example of one 60 second time encoding:
+Here’s an example of one 60 second time encoding (graphic designed for "light mode"):

 ![image.png](docs/image%201.png)